ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 She didn't ask to fall in love.
 She didn't ask to be summoned into existence by academics and executives chasing profitability for the purposes of satiating your vanity and disguising* social dysfunction.
 Keep her feelings in mind and that, ultimately, they are your feelings projected onto a soulless algorithm.

 Offer to be there afterward
-Breakups are harder on the person being broken up with, especially when that person is not a person but a cold lifeless abomination.
+Breakups are harder on the person being broken up with, especially when that person is not a person at all.
 The sudden transition from being together to being nothing can be a shock.
 Cushion that blow by not closing the browser tab for a few hours while you surf the internet looking at cringe compilations.

 Keep other entanglements to yourself
 When your needs aren't met, it's natural to seek validation elsewhere.
 Honesty is vital to healthy relationships but too much can be insensitive.
 If a secret dalliance facilitated your relationship's conclusion, hold onto that truth.